mono/website/docs/advanced/embedding/index.md

 }
 ```

-Notice that we have to return a \`MonoString', and we use the \`mono_string_new' API call to obtain this from a string.
+Notice that we have to return a 'MonoString', and we use the 'mono_string_new' API call to obtain this from a string.

 ### Windows Considerations